 Next, add a boost of hydration to your lips with Blue Heron Botanicals Lip Therapy balms.
 These paper tubes are 100% plastic-free, and the lip balms themselves are formulated using eight ingredients, seven of which are organic.

-The founder of Blue Heron Botanicals, herbalist Theora from Vermont, wanted to create products that were sustainably sourced from nature, that could protect her and her family from the elements of the North-Eastern harsh weather.
-She started with lip balms, and has now a full range of lip therapy balms, and protective salves for the rest of the body.
+The founder of Blue Heron Botanicals, herbalist Theora from Vermont, wanted to create products that were sustainably sourced from nature that could protect her and her family from the elements of the North-Eastern harsh weather.
+She started with lip balms and now has a full range of lip therapy balms and protective salves for the rest of the body.

-The founder Sandra was born in Southern California to Mexican parents.
+The founder, Sandra, was born in Southern California to Mexican parents.
 Her brand empowers and elevates Latin culture and artisans.
 Her lotion bars are almost 100% plant-based, and they come in aluminum canisters.

-So there you have a full bathroom of items that are 100% plastic-free, from brands that are transparent, ethical, and sustainable in their practices.
+So there you have a full bathroom of items that are 100% plastic-free from brands that are transparent, ethical, and sustainable in their practices.

-Emma Masotti is an Australian now living in Austin, TX, and has been a trained esthetician for over 15 years.
-She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the earth.
+Emma Jade has been a trained esthetician for over 15 years.
+She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the Earth.

 Some of the products promoted in our blog are from our online store.
-Many others are brands we have researched and found to be great examples of sustainable, ethical, and innovative brands in their field, and we don't make any profit from mentioning them in our blog. #CollaborationOverCompetition
+Many others are brands we have researched and found to be great examples of sustainable, ethical, and innovative brands in their field, and we don't profit from mentioning them in our blog. #CollaborationOverCompetition